Pylons/pylons/pylons/docs/ja/controllers.rst

 Keeping methods private
 -----------------------

-Since the default route will map any controller and action, you will probably want to prevent some methods in a controller from being callable from a URL.
+The default route maps any controller and action, so you will likely want to prevent some controller methods from being callable from a URL.

-Routes uses the default Python convention of private methods beginning with ``_``.
+Pylons uses the default Python convention of private methods beginning with ``_``.
 To hide a method ``edit_generic`` in this class, just changing its name to begin with ``_`` will be sufficient:

 .. code-block:: python

     class UserController(BaseController):
         def index(self):
-			return Response("This is the index.")
+            return "This is the index."

         def _edit_generic(self):
-			"I can't be called from the web!" return True
+            """I can't be called from the web!""" return True

 Special methods
 ---------------